stillingdesign/mikestilling.com/src/blog/morning-on-the-black-river.md

     </figcaption>
 </figure>

-As quickly as it came, I delicately lower it back into the water—thankful for its fortitude while serving my simple hobby.
-Now, my mind sorts through next steps.
+<p id="great-debate">As quickly as it came, I delicately lower it back into the water—thankful for its fortitude while serving my simple hobby.
+Now, my mind sorts through next steps.</p>

 Do I return to civilization, resuscitating the green bubble next to my virtual avatar?
 Or, can my livelihood spare another ten to ninety minutes while I repeat the process, sitting atop this kayak, enjoying the fresh air, and soaking in the sun, sounds, and smells provided by the Black River?